 ruleId property

-Depending on the circumstances, a result object either SHALL or SHALL NOT contain a property named ruleId whose value is a hierarchical string (§3.5.4) consisting of one or more components, the first of which is the stable, opaque identifier of the rule that was evaluated to produce the result.
+Depending on the circumstances, a result object either SHALL, MAY, or SHALL NOT contain a property named ruleId whose value is a hierarchical string (§3.5.4) whose first component is the stable, opaque identifier of the rule that was evaluated to produce the result.

 NOTE 1: ruleId will usually consist entirely of the rule’s stable opaque identifier.
 In some cases, it might be helpful to specify additional hierarchical components to more precisely describe the rule violation.